numbpill3d/elriel-mcp-conclave/README.md

 ## Usage

-List all available tools via:
+All JavaScript modules inside the `tools/` directory are automatically loaded and exposed via HTTP.

+List tools:

 ```
 GET /tools
 ```

-Run a tool by sending a JSON body containing an `input` object:
+Run a tool by POSTing JSON with an `input` object:

 ```
 POST /tools/<tool-name>
 ```

+Static assets live under `public/assets/`.
+Additional folders such as `scenes/`, `shaders/` and `ui/` are provided for future content and kept in version control using `.gitkeep` files.

 See `public/.well-known/openapi.json` for the minimal API specification.